con5ole/omakub_multidistro/README.md

 # Omakub_multidistro
-The aim of this fork is to add support for multiple distros to Omakub with as little effort and as few changes as possible
+The aim of this fork is to add support for multiple distros to Omakub with as little effort and as few changes as possible.

+This is a work in progress which might ruin your installation when run.
+Use at your own risk.

-Current status: Debian support in progress and seems to be mostly working
+Current status: Debian support in progress and provides most of the creature comforts of the Ubuntu version when run from a base bookworm install.

-When running Debian Stable there are some notable missing parts:
+There are some notable missing parts:

 - Ruby fails to install
 - Typora is disabled on purpose for now